panzerdp/dmitripavlutin.com/content/posts/111-javascript-callback/index.md

 The callback function is one of those concepts that every JavaScript developer should know.
 Callbacks are used in arrays, timer functions, promises, event handlers, and much more.

 In this post, I will explain the concept of a callback function.
-Also I'll help you distinguish the 2 types of callbacks: synchronous and asynchronous ones.
+Also, I'll help you distinguish the 2 types of callbacks: synchronous and asynchronous.

 ## 1. The callback function